Special Assessment Tax: A Definition

 The federal government allows property owners to deduct the cost of property taxes on federal income tax returns.
-However, that doesn't include special assessments.
+That doesn't include special assessments, though.
 Special assessment taxes apply only to the special assessment districts.

 However, a special assessment tax is deductible depending on the boundaries of the district.
 Maintenance, repairs or improvements are deductible, but any other purpose is nondeductible.

 Special assessment taxes could boost the amount you pay in taxes.
 You could fit the criteria for property tax exemptions based on your age, disability or other factors.
-Consult a local tax professional for help about how to lower your tax bite.
+Consult a local tax professional to help you lower your tax bite.

-The Bottom Line: Special Assessment Tax Is Levied On Property Owners
+The Bottom Line: A Special Assessment Tax Is Levied On Property Owners

-Special assessment taxes often catch many homeowners by surprise.
-You may have asked, "What is a special assessment in real estate?" and "What is special assessment tax?"
+Special assessment taxes often catch homeowners by surprise.
+You may have asked, “What is a special assessment tax?”

 The short answer: A special assessment tax is levied on property owners to pay for projects that benefit the neighborhood's property.
 It’s unrelated to an HOA special assessment.

 Special assessment taxes usually occur when a state or local government creates a resolution of intent for the project and sets a date for a public hearing.
 Taxpayers can vote and choose to dispute the tax and get legal advice before taxes get collected by the municipality based on the assessed value of homes through a special assessment district.

 If you’re a prospective home buyer planning to purchase a home in the near future, research special assessments in real estate before you buy.